vm32/vm32.github.io/_posts/2024-04-30-Hardware-Hacking-in-Cybersecurity.md

 ![Sample PNG](https://cdn.sparkfun.com/assets/8/3/c/d/d/52f29d4dce395fe72c8b4569.jpg)
 An oscilloscope allows you to watch how the voltage between two points in a circuit varies over time.
 For example, if you were to probe a sinusoidal voltage, your oscilloscope might display something similar to Figure 2.
 The most popular modern oscilloscope is the digital storage oscilloscope (DSO).

-Note: This thing is not so cheap and it is not mandatory if you are not making your own piece of electronics.
+Note: This thing is not so cheap and it is not mandatory if you are not making your piece of electronics.
 SOME IMPORTANT TOOLS

     - A set of screwdriver
     - Probers and Jumper Wires